mkratky/docparser/README.md

 # Steps to deploy
 ## Step 1: Create the Function Application
-In the OCI console Go the menu
+In the OCI console Go to the menu
   #### Developer Services
     Functions / Application
   Check that you are in the right compartment